by Steve Cohen

 The best way to understand what’s happening in theater at the end of the 20th century is to examine how Drabinsky wooed a recalcitrant Doctorow and used unusual new methods to produce this show.

 Over bowls of borscht at the Russian Tea Room, next door to Carnegie Hall, E. L. Doctorow — “call me Edgar,” he said — and Garth Drabinsky talked about Ragtime.

 It was December of 1993.
-Doctorow was not happy with the motion picture version of his epic 1975 novel because it concentrated on one of the many stories in the book, to the minimalizing of the others.
+Doctorow was not happy with the motion picture version of his epic 1975 novel because it concentrated on one of the many stories in the book, while somewhat minimalizing the others.

 In the film, the story of Coalhouse Walker (as played by Howard E. Rollins) seemed to dominate the other story lines and take over the tale.
 “If you are not careful, the piece will begin to lean to one story over another,” Doctorow said. ”But one of the points of the book was how all these lives intertwined, how all these people became inextricable from one another.
 Allowing one person’s story to take precedence undercut that point and the American allegory I placed in the work, and they didn’t lean to one story line over another.”